NicoleNageli/EisenhowerMatrix/README.md

     - [x] flex & overflow
     - [x] if due in 2 days or less, highlight days cell red in to do list
        - [x] move to urgent and important quadrant

-- [ ] shaaaapes and colorrrrs
-    - [x] make matrix bigger and to do list on the side smaller
-    - [ ] colors for each matrix quadrant
-- [ ] maybe a productivity quote that changes every two hours at the top?